 - What are the skill deficits that are impeding progress on targeted behaviors in the lesser restrictive setting, and how will those be addressed during Re-orientation? (utilize data) - Reorientation entry and exit criteria are developed at the ARD and should be based on most current baseline data - How will parents be notified when a student enters or exits Re-orientation? - How will students meet and communicate with teachers prior to ending the re-orientation process?
-Examples may include: - Allow student to participate in classroom observation and provide feedback to CLaSS and Gen Ed or Resource teacher before returning to LRE setting. - Revisit expectations, build rapport, functional and appropriate communication, coping skills, and establishing routine with the teacher (ex: if I'm frustrated, how can I let you know?)

-- What is the amount of anticipated CLaSS support needed after Re-orientation? - For example, does the student need In-Class Support for a certain number of minutes or number of days?
+Examples may include: - Allow student to participate in classroom observation and provide feedback to CLaSS and Gen Ed or Resource teacher before returning to LRE setting. - Revisit expectations, build rapport, functional and appropriate communication, coping skills, and establishing routine with the teacher (ex: if I'm frustrated, how can I let you know?) - What is the amount of anticipated CLaSS support needed for Integration after Re-orientation? - For example, does the student need push in support from CLaSS staff for a certain number of minutes or number of days during integration? - How will CLaSS support be faded?
+Examples may include: - Engage in self-monitoring of target behaviors. - Transferring behavior intervention and redirection skills to the lesser restrictive setting staff - Gradually decreasing time and level of support over time, as successful.